IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

       - String
       - Can be fine tuned for more grained controls of dumping behaviour.
     * - ``ENABLE_JMX``
-      - ``1``
+      - ``0``
       - Bool, ``0|1``
-      - Enable JMX - Payara enables this by default, hard to deactivate.
+      - Allow insecure JMX connections, enable AMX and tune all JMX monitoring levels to ``HIGH``.
+        See also `Payara Docs - Basic Monitoring <https://docs.payara.fish/community/docs/Technical%20Documentation/Payara%20Server%20Documentation/Logging%20and%20Monitoring/Monitoring%20Service/Basic%20Monitoring%20Configuration.html>`_.
+        A basic JMX service is enabled by default in Payara, exposing basic JVM MBeans, but especially no Payara MBeans.
     * - ``ENABLE_JDWP``
       - ``0``
       - Bool, ``0|1``